Auto Transformer: Definition, Diagram, Working, Advantages & Disadvantages

 circuit-diagram-of-auto-transformer

-It can be seen that it consists of only one winding acting as the primary and secondary.
+It can be seen in the diagram that it consists of only one winding acting as the primary and secondary.
 The winding is taped at different points to get the secondary winding terminals.

-In this diagram, the winding AB has N1 turns and acts as the primary winding.
+In the above diagram, the winding AB has N1 turns and acts as the primary winding.
 The winding BC has N2 turns acting as the secondary winding.

 The primary winding AB has a tapping at C, and part of the winding BC acts as a secondary winding.
 The input supply voltage is connected across the winding AB, and the load is connected across the winding BC.
 The tapping may be fixed or variable.
 When an AC voltage V1 is applied across AB, an alternating flux is generated in the core, inducing an emf E1 in the winding AB.
 A part of this induced EMF is transferred to the secondary circuit.